BY RACHEL SWENARTON | September 7, 2018

 I no longer walk by a church on my way to class every day, so I don’t have a large cross to remind me that God exists and that I should be living a faith that does justice.
 I walk by tents that serve as homes; I pass my transgender clients who have been so deeply marginalized that they do not have a home; along the way I see the familiar bright orange plastic that I now know to be a syringe.
 These things that make my stomach hurt are my reminders of one thing: that there is work to be done.
 It is through this work that I seek—and with any luck find—a little bit of faith.

-Rachel Swenarton is a volunteer with Jesuit Volunteer Corps Northwest, serving as the Client Services Specialist at Alaskan AIDS Assistance Association.
+Rachel Swenarton was a 2017-2018 volunteer with Jesuit Volunteer Corps Northwest, serving as the Client Services Specialist at Alaskan AIDS Assistance Association.
 She graduated from Saint Joseph’s University and is from Freehold, NJ.